matoom/frostbite/scripting/basics.md

 ### Observer event module

-The observer module can be set up to watch for pattern matches in the game text.
-It runs in parallel with the script flow and will not be disturbed by any blocking parts of the script, other than the matching mechanics.
+The observer module looks for matching patterns in the game text and can execute any arbitrary business logic upon finding a match.
+It runs in parallel with the rest of script execution logic and will not be disrupted by any other blocking parts of the script.

-The observer will wait for any matching to be finished until it can execute the callback method for the specified event or otherwise it is not possible to use the matching mechanics in the callback method's body.
+The observer always waits for any other matching logic to be finished before it can execute the callback method for the specified event (can cause delays before callback is executed).

-Once the observer runs into a specified event, the script flow will be interrupted for the time it takes to execute the callback method.
+Once the observer runs into a specified event, the rest of the script flow is interrupted for the time it takes to execute the callback method.

 To set up the observer module it is required to register at least one observer event.
-The observer event contains the name of the callback method and the text match pattern which is being tracked by the observer.
+The observer event contains the name of the callback method and the text matching pattern which is being tracked by the observer.

-Each event has a specified callback method and it has to be defined in the script body or otherwise the script will fail to execute.
+Each event has a specified callback method and has to be defined in the script body or otherwise the script will fail to execute.

 The observer module is a singleton object and only one instance of the observer object can be created in each script.

 The singleton instance can be obtained by calling the *"instance"* method of the observer object.
-The observer is a lazy initation object, meaning that it will only start running once the *"register_event"* is called.
+The observer is a lazily initiated object, meaning that it won't run until the *"register_event"* is called.

 ```ruby
 Observer.instance.register_event({